xXNightstalkerXx/rpi-eeprom-flasher/README.md

 -

 1.)
 After executing the Installer you can use the following commands anywhere on your system:
+-
+        rpi-eeprom-creator
-  - rpi-eeprom-creator  (helps you setup a new EEPROM Image with Custom configs like SD-Boot or USB-Boot)
+helps you setup a new EEPROM Image with Custom configs like SD-Boot or USB-Boot

+        rpi-eeprom-flasher
-  - rpi-eeprom-flasher  (helps you flash an existing EEPROM Image to the EEPROM)
+helps you flash an existing EEPROM Image to the EEPROM

+        rpi-eeprom-uninstaller
-  - rpi-eeprom-uninstaller  (uninstalls the whole rpi-eeprom-flasher and all it's files)
+uninstalls the whole rpi-eeprom-flasher and all it's files

+        rpi-eeprom-installer
-  - rpi-eeprom-installer  (would install the rpi-eeprom-flasher but doesn't do much when already installed)
+would install the rpi-eeprom-flasher but doesn't do much when already installed